prettier/prettier/changelog_unreleased/blog-post-intro.md

 The YAML parser has been upgraded to use `yaml` v2, thanks to excellent work on the [`yaml-unist-parser`](https://github.com/prettier/yaml-unist-parser/pull/301) side by [@ota-meshi](https://github.com/ota-meshi).

-Prettier now fully supports newer syntax features from `graphql-js` v17, including directives on directive definitions, fragment arguments, and other enhancements.
+Prettier now fully supports newer syntax features from GraphQL.js v17, including directives on directive definitions, fragment arguments, and other enhancements.

 <!-- TODO[@fisker]: this not merged yet, https://github.com/prettier/prettier/pull/19398 -->